lo-language/velo/docs/basics.md

 # Language Basics

 Exa has a concise syntax that should be familiar to most users.
-Statements are separated by semicolons and indentation is used to delimit blocks.
+Statements are separated by semicolons and braces are used to delimit blocks.

-### Numbers
+## Primitive Types

 Exa supports signed integers and IEEE-794 floating point numbers and provides the literal values `true` and `false` for booleans.